Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 Though it is technically possible to cross-compile software for a different partition, it may not be without problems as not all install scripts that come with software do support cross-compiling and as tests may fail when compiling for a CPU with instructions that the host CPU does not support.
+Cross-compiling for the GPU nodes is particularly troublesome as the configuration step will not be able to detect the correct GPU type should it try to do so.

 ### Step 2: Load EasyBuild